 Maya Tutorials: Game Props Modeling

-Fox Renderfarm, a leading cloud rendering service provider in the CG industry, will share with you the game props model produced by Maya.
+Fox Renderfarm, a leading cloud rendering service provider and render farm in the CG industry, will share with you the game props model produced by Maya.
 In this Maya tutorial, we will introduce how to create a game-style 3D model based on conceptual design drawings, from ZBrush carving to high poly and low poly UV texture production.

 The following is a brief description of the process of making 3D models of games.
 I hope that you can have some understanding of the models used in games.

 Before making a model, there are usually some conceptual drawings as reference for making.
 In this case, you can directly put the reference drawing in the production software Maya as a reference.

 Before importing into ZBrush for sculpting, you can first do some preparation work in Maya.
 If the model is relatively simple, such as stone, tree trunk, floor tiles, etc., they are relatively simple.
 You can use ZBrush to sculpt High Poly directly without making a Low Poly model.
 If the model is more complex, such as a biological model (animal or the like), you can make a Low Poly export OBJ file in Maya and sculpt it in ZBrush.